redhat-appstudio/rhtap-utils/git-org-cleanup/README.md

 # RHTAP GitHub Organization Cleanup

 Cleaning up github repositories created from rhtap-e2e tests which has no activity in past 2 weeks.
+The script has option to dry run for getting the list of repos that will be deleted without deleting them.

 ### Manual Cleanup